moka-guys/workstation_housekeeping/README.md

 A DNAnexus API key must be cached locally using the `--set-key` option.

 ## Workstation Environment

 The directory `env/` in this repository contains conda environment scripts for the workstation.
 These remove conflicts in the PYTHONPATH environment variable by editing the variable when conda is activated.
 The conda documentation describes where to place these scripts under ['saving environment variables'](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#macos-and-linux).

-## Install
-As descibed above, on the workstation 2 environments exist - wscleaner and wscleaner_test (for development work).
-You need to activate these environment before installing with pip (as below).

 ```bash